-Blackened timber tower for successful glamping business in the national park.
+Blackened timber tower for successful glamping business in the Northumberland National Park.

 The existing huts at Hesleyside have proved very successful, providing low impact alternative accommodation which sit well within the sur-rounding landscape.
 The new hut will be constructed from timber in keeping with the surrounding landscape.
 It will not be visible from the road or the Hall, it will be situated in a completely private area where no one will be able to see it.
 It will be placed amongst the trees of a planta-tion of larch and scots pine, not too close to damage the trees.
 Screw pile foundations will avoid damage to tree roots and try to avoid the use of concrete.
 Visitors will park where current visitors park and where there is ample existing parking.
 No additional signage is required and a single external low energy light which is dark skies compliant will be attached to the hut for safety reasons.